-The property vs pension debate has been going for an ice age - can Sarah Coles finally settle the argument?
+The property vs pension debate has been going for an ice age.
+Can Sarah Coles, personal finance analyst at Hargreaves Lansdown, finally settle the argument?

 The property vs. pensions debate has been raging longer than the chicken and egg controversy.